davegoopot/MadlabMiners-Test/README.md

-Madlab Miners
+MadLab Miners
 =============

-This repository is for planning and code related to the Minecraft/Minetest group at Madlab.
+This repository is for planning and code related to the Minecraft/Minetest group at MadLab.

 Next Meeting:  5th May 2013
 ===========================